 Myth: We didn’t receive any financial aid last year, so we won’t be eligible this year either.

 Your life changes every year.
 Similarly, some of the questions and calculations in the federal formula can change, as well.
 Your savings, your income, and the number of family members in college all significantly impact your financial aid eligibility and these things change over time.
 With two in college your FAFSA results can be significantly different than with just one.
-Be sure to keep in contact with the Office of Financial Aid for changes in your family situation such as this.
+Be sure to keep in contact with Student Enrollment and Financial Services for changes in your family situation such as this.

 Myth: The FAFSA form is too hard to fill out.